All Episodes

 This would stabilize a human population by the end of the century at about 1.6 billion, approximately where it was in 1900.

-I never heard of this clown.
+I've never heard of this clown.

 As legitimately as they did the director who made the movie about assassinating Bush.

-A virus that wipes us all out?
+A virus that wipes us all out.

-It's gonna happen anyway.
+It's going to happen anyway.

-Global warming is gonna wipe us out.
+Global warming is going to wipe us out.

-And come up with a way that'll spare every other living organism but humanity.
+Why not do it painlessly and quickly and come up with a way that'll spare every other living organism but humanity?

 I have warned you people about this for 18 years.